South Walton County Beaches

 - Miramar Beach

-Because of its location in northern Florida, the beaches of South Walton County Florida are cooler during much of the year than other parts of Florida.
+South Walton County is located in northern Florida.
+As a result, the beaches of South Walton County Florida are cooler during much of the year than other parts of the state.
 The average January high and low is 60˚ and 37˚ respectively.
 April’s average high and low is 76˚ and 52˚, July’s average high and low is 90˚ and 72˚, and October’s is 80˚ and 55˚.

-The busiest tourist season is summertime when lots of families visit South Walton County Florida because it’s a convenient drive from many southern states such as Georgia, Alabama, Mississippi and Louisiana.
-Plus, this is a time of year when children aren’t in school.
-The busy summer season is also when you will find the highest prices and the most crowds.
+Summertime is the busy season when lots of families visit South Walton County Florida because it’s a convenient drive from many southern states such as Georgia, Alabama, Mississippi and Louisiana.
+Plus, school’s out.
+The busy summer season is when you will find the highest prices and the most crowds.
 From a weather perspective, summer isn’t the best season to visit the beaches of South Walton County because it’s extremely hot and humid.

 Where to Stay in South Walton County Florida